Reviewer Guideline

 The peer reviewer is responsible for critiquing by reading and evaluating manuscripts in the field of expertise, then giving constructive advice and honest feedback to the author of the article submitted.
 Peer reviewers discuss the strengths and weaknesses of the article, how to increase the strength and quality of the paper, and evaluate the relevance and authenticity of the manuscript.
 They are supposed to:

-• Ensure the rigorous standards of the scientific process by taking part in the peer-review system.
+• ensure the rigorous standards of the scientific process by taking part in the peer-review system.

-• Uphold the journal's integrity by identifying invalid research and helping to maintain the journal's quality.
+• uphold the journal's integrity by identifying invalid research and helping to maintain the journal's quality.

-• Fulfil a sense of obligation to the community and their area of research.
+• fulfil a sense of obligation to the community and their area of research.

-• Establish relationships with reputable colleagues and their affiliated journals, and increase their opportunities to join an Editorial Board.
+• establish relationships with reputable colleagues and their affiliated journals, and increase their opportunities to join an Editorial Board.

-• Help prevent ethical breaches by identifying plagiarism, research fraud, and other problems by dinting their familiarity with the subject area.
+• help prevent ethical breaches by identifying plagiarism, research fraud, and other problems by dinting their familiarity with the subject area.

-• Reciprocate professional courtesy, as authors and reviewers are often interchangeable roles – as a reviewer, researchers "repay" the same consideration they receive as authors.
+• reciprocate professional courtesy, as authors and reviewers are often interchangeable roles – as a reviewer, researchers "repay" the same consideration they receive as authors.

-What is addressed by the reviews?
+What is addressed by the reviewers?

 The reviewers are asked to follow the questions below, which include an assessment of the scientific quality of the article in general; the pertinence, originality and coherence of its content; the clarity of its arguments and structure; sufficient and explicit methodology and theoretical framing; its adequacy and present relevance; the selection of references; and clear written expression with regard to language and formatting in accordance with our author guidelines.
 The reviewer makes sure that the citation in the work is sufficient and otherwise point out any instances of incorrect citations/plagiarism.